Kong/kongponents/docs/components/select.md

 ### enableFiltering

-Use this prop to control whether or not `KSelect` with `appearance` `select` or `dropdown` allows filtering.
-By default, filtering is enabled for `dropdown` appearance and disabled for `select` appearance. `button` style `appearance` does not have filter support because it is a button.
+Use this prop to control whether or not the `KSelect` component with an `appearance` prop set to a value of `select` or `dropdown` allows filtering.
+By default, filtering is enabled for `dropdown` appearance and is disabled for `select` appearance.

+`button` style `appearance` does not have filter support because it is a button.

 <div>
   <KSelect :items="[{